africanvisionmalawi/avm-site/src/pages/news/retreat-to-the-farm.md

 homepage_sort_order: 1

 ---
-2021 takes you to France for Yoga and Mindful Stargazing in August (Covid permitting) Followed by Yoga; Mindfulness; Breakthrough to Zen; Recharge and Unwind; Reconnect, Rewind, Restore … or try more than one!
+2021 takes you to France for Yoga and Mindful Stargazing in August (Covid permitting) Followed by more retreats: Yoga, Mindfulness; Breakthrough to Zen; Recharge and Unwind; Reconnect, Rewind, Restore … or try more than one!

 20% of the income goes to support the orphan and vulnerable children of Malawi, so do please support Sam in these very popular retreats and have a wonderful treat for yourself!